Facility private-prison Operational

 Overview

-The Adams County Correctional Center in Natchez is the second largest ICE detention facility in the entire country, averaging 2,154 detainees per day as of early 2026.
+The Adams County Correctional Center in Natchez is the second largest ICE detention facility in the entire country when full, averaging 2,154 detainees per day in early 2026 — but its population dropped by nearly 1,000 in three weeks in April 2026 (see below).
 Mississippi has one of the smallest immigrant populations of any state, yet houses one of the nation’s biggest detention operations.
 The facility is privately owned and operated by CoreCivic Inc. under an Intergovernmental Service Agreement (IGSA) with ICE and Adams County.

 Key Details